CodeCosts

 • Understands UIKit patterns including UITableViewDataSource, UICollectionViewCompositionalLayout, delegate patterns

-• Generates XCTest methods with proper XCTAssert variants and async test patterns
+• Generates XCTest and Swift Testing (@Test macro) methods with proper assertions

 • Works with Swift Package Manager — suggests correct dependency declarations in Package.swift